,

 · Homework – as above.

-If your child has a one plan, we will be making arrangements to meet with you in the next few weeks.
+If your child has a one plan, we will be making arrangements to review these with you in the next few weeks.

-Snacks Please ensure you child has a snack each day that does not include nuts.
+Snacks Please ensure you child has a healthy snack each day that does not include nuts.

 Adults in Year 4.